LordDemonos/Quarm.Guide/README.md

 **A:** In each of your EQ folders:
 - Right click `eqgame.exe`, properties, compatibility tab, change DPI settings, check the box "Override high DPI scaling behavior" and select "Application" in the dropdown.

-### The gamma slider doesnt work?
+### The gamma slider doesn't work?
 **A:** For some people, the in-game Gamma slider does nothing.
 Follow the below steps on how to increase Gamma on Windows 10 machines:

 - Right click on Desktop -> choose "Display Settings"
 - Click on "Advanced display settings"
 - Click on "Display adapter properties for Display 1"
-- Click on "Color Management" tab, then click on "Color Management..." button
+- Click on the "Color Management" tab, then click on "Color Management..." button
-- Click on "Advanced" tab, then click on "Change system defaults..." button at the bottom
+- Click on the "Advanced" tab, then click on "Change system defaults..." button at the bottom
-- Click on "Advanced" tab, then click on "Calibrate display" button at the bottom.
+- Click on the "Advanced" tab, then click on the "Calibrate display" button at the bottom.

 A "Welcome to Display Calibration" window will pop up.
 If you use multiple monitors you need to move this window to the monitor you wish to adjust gamma on.
 Click Next, Next, Next.